herotechcourse/kotlin-racingcar-precourse/README.md

     + positive integer
     + limit: 1 - 100 rounds
   + if invalid or empty input is provided, the program throws IllegalArgumentException and terminates
+#### Cars
+* initializes instances of the `Car` class with the car names
+* cars can move or stay still
+  * based on random number generation from the `camp.nextstep.edu.missionutils.Randoms` API
+  * moves if the random number between 0 and 9 is >= 4
+* prints the progress of each car in the following manner: `pobi : --`